 The schedule for exchanging documents gives maximum response times.
 Earlier response times are permissible.
 The Board encourages parties to co-operate in the exchange of information as soon as possible in the appeal process to ensure that the matter proceeds in an informed and expeditious manner.
-In particular, the respondent is encouraged to provide the appellant with access to copies of the documents, and relevant portions of the legislation, policies and guidelines upon which the respondent relied to reach the decision being appealed.
+In particular, the respondent is encouraged to provide the appellant with access to copies of the documents, and relevant portions of the legislation, policies, and guidelines upon which the respondent relied to reach the decision being appealed.

-D. Oral Hearings - Generally
+D. Oral hearings - generally

-Failure or Refusal to Produce Documents before a Hearing
+Failure or refusal to produce documents before a hearing

-If a party refuses to produce a document or other thing that is admissible and relevant to the appeal, the Board may make an order requiring a person to produce for the board a document or other thing that is admissible in an appeal.
-If the document or thing is still not produced, the Board may apply to the Supreme Court for an order requiring production of documents.
+If a party refuses to produce a document or other thing that is admissible and relevant to the appeal, the Board may make an order requiring a person to produce for the board that document or thing.
+If the document or thing is still not produced, the Board may apply to the Supreme Court for an order requiring the party to produce documents.